 COBOL is an industry language and is not the property of any company or group of companies, or of any organization or group of organizations.

 COBOL releases are named for the year of their release.
 (And in true COBOL fashion, these years are represented with two digits until the 2000s ).

-- COBOL-61 was mostly devoted to bug fixes and clarifications, making the syntax unambigious.
+COBOL-61 was mostly devoted to bug fixes and clarifications, making the syntax unambiguous.

 DELETE, and a memory segmentation module.
-This was a major change that was not backwards compatible; programs written in earlier versions could not be compiled on COBOL-74 compilers.
+This was a major change that was not backward compatible; programs written in earlier versions could not be compiled on COBOL-74 compilers.

 While there is certainly plenty of existing code written in COBOL-2002, and even a bit in COBOL-2014, the majority of still-running legacy COBOL conforms to the 1985 specification.

 COBOL is imperative and procedural.
 The 2002 specification added Object Orientation, but these additional features are relatively underused.

 The language has an English-like syntax, which was intended to make it easier to read and write.
 It is extremely verbose compared to most other languages: there are over 300 reserved words, and most programming tasks require more lines of code in COBOL than they would in other languages.

 A COBOL program is separated into four divisions:

 Identification Division, identifies (names) the program, class, or interface